baltzell/clas12-NERSC/nick/README.md

-This directory also contains symlinks at JLab to the files below, so one could clone it and access/copy the files that way if that's easier.
-Stuff from CVMFS can be read directly, or copied locally if that is more efficient.
+The stuff below from CVMFS can be read directly in the job, or copied locally at NERSC if that is more efficient.
+This repository also contains convenience symlinks valid on JLab machines to all the stuff below, so one could clone it at JLab and access/copy the files that way.

 ## Raw Data

 `/cache/clas12/rg-b/production/decoded/006302`

 There's 2 TB of RG-B data there, 4 GB per file, 350k events per file.
 At 256 logical cores, assuming scaling, that should be about half an hour for one 4 GB file on an Intel Xeon Gold 6130.
+So, really copying only a couple files to NERSC are necessary for basic tests.
 One thing I wanted to do is run some scaling tests, 16->256, but the same file can just be read repeatedly for that.

 ## Software